gg-nayyar/notification-service/README.md

 - Asynchronous task processing with Celery(RabbitMQ)
 - Email and SMS notification services
 - Uvicorn for production server
+- Can now send mails to multiple emails

 > **Note:** The SMS service will work for registered mobile numbers only, as it is a paid service.
 To register your number for testing, please email: krishsenpai7@gmail.com